psychotimmy/RC2014/README.md

 3. Primes program, written using Turbo Pascal 3.01A under CP/M 2.2

+4. Primes program, written using FTL (HiSoft) Modula-2 1.30 under CP/M 2.2

-4. RADEC - Right Ascension and Declination for all the planets.
+5. RADEC - Right Ascension and Declination for all the planets.
 Converted from 'Celestial BASIC', program 11, using Turbo Pascal 3.01A under CP/M 2.2.
 Will also work on a Raspberry Pi with Free Pascal 3.0.4.

-5. Life - Conway's game of life in Turbo Pascal 3.01A under CP/M 2.2.
+6. Life - Conway's game of life in Turbo Pascal 3.01A under CP/M 2.2.
 Assumes a VTxxx compatible display.